G1OJS/docu-lite/README.md

 # 🧾 docu-lite
 ### Ultra-light Zero-dependency HTML outline generator for Python.
 * Browse classes and functions with collapsible docstrings in a tidy, readable format.
-* Specify your own stylesheet(s)
+* Specify your own stylesheet(s) or rely on the default (will be generated on run)

-Coming soon:
-* Create simultaneous copies of HTML output from one source for different purposes / audiences
-* Integrate into GitHub workflow so the outline is always up to date
+* Integrate into your GitHub Workflow for Up to Date outline in your repo

 Ultra-light: Just 100 lines to make HTML like this: